Looking after your body

-Over the next few months you are going to feel like a focused athlete, you'll have a higher level of motivation, you'll be training to levels that will help you grow and you'll find a new belief in your ability.
+Over the 10 weeks with RaceTeam you'll have a higher level of motivation, you'll be training to levels that will help you grow and you'll find a new belief in your ability.

-While some of these injuries come from freakish accidents, the majority are injuries that stem from muscle imbalances that can be avoided through specific strengthening work.
+While some of these injuries come from freakish accidents (like twisting an ankle or tripping), the majority are injuries that stem from muscle imbalances that can be avoided through specific strengthening work.
 We want you to be aware of this and make sure you do all that you can to complete your goal without injury.

-Phone: 383 6290 90 (let them know you are with Extra Mile Runners)
+(let them know you are with Extra Mile Runners)

-Address: 545 Manchester street
+Address: 545 Manchester Street

 What to take with you to the assessment:

-- Appropriate exercise clothing
+Appropriate exercise clothing

 If you have a pre existing medical condition or have struggled in the past with injury, do seek advice from a medical professional before you start this programme.